grevian/GraphViz-Site/README.md

 ## Setup

-I hosted this on an OpenBlueDragon on Tomcat platform, setting up your JSP and CFML platforms is your own business though it's pretty easy to do these days, Once that's done just place this project in your CFML webapps/ directory, or serve the app from wherever you like using your JSP server and mod_redirect as needed.
+I hosted this on an [OpenBlueDragon](http://openbluedragon.org/) on a [Tomcat](http://tomcat.apache.org/) platform, setting up your JSP and CFML platforms is your own business though it's pretty easy to do these days, Once that's done just place this project in your CFML webapps/ directory, or serve the app from wherever you like using your JSP server and mod_redirect as needed.

 ## Caveats